Representative Justin M. Chenette

-Rep. Justin Chenette is serving in the Maine House of Representatives as its youngest official and is the youngest openly gay legislator in the country.
-He serves on the Legislature’s State and Local Government Committee, as the Youth Caucus vice chair and as a Young Elected Officials Network state director.
+Rep. Justin Chenette is serving his second term in the Maine House of Representatives.
+He is a member of the Joint Standing Committee on Criminal Justice and Public Safety.
+In 2012, Chenette made history by becoming the nation’s youngest openly gay legislator and Maine's youngest lawmaker at age 21.
+He has served on the State and Local Government Committee, as Youth Caucus vice chair and continues to serve as the Young Elected Officials Network’s state director.

-Justin is the CEO of Chenette Media LLC, a multimedia company that operates a network of business ventures including Chenette Communications, Justin Chenette Productions and Chenette Press.
-He is a notary public, Thornton Academy class agent, Courier columnist and a member of the Biddeford-Saco Chamber of Commerce, Saco Area Historical Society, OOB 365 and the Unite Against Bullying ME project.
+In 2013, Chenette founded a 501(c)(3) non-profit, the Saco Bay Center for Civic Engagement, to empower active citizenship and social responsibility through volunteerism.
+He currently serves as its president and CEO.
+He is also a notary public, Thornton Academy class agent, Courier columnist and a member of the Biddeford-Saco Chamber of Commerce, Saco Area Historical Society and the Unite Against Bullying ME project.

-He graduated from Thornton Academy while taking a semester of college courses at the University of Southern Maine.
-From there, he went on to earn a bachelor’s degree in broadcasting, an associate degree in TV news, with minors in political science and multimedia communications, from Lyndon State College.
+Chenette graduated from Thornton Academy while taking a semester of college courses at the University of Southern Maine.
+He went on to earn a bachelor’s degree in broadcasting, an associate degree in TV news, with minors in political science and multimedia communications from Lyndon State College in Vermont.

 To view high resolution photos of Rep. Justin Chenette click here.